strider2023/ecommerce-backend/README.md

 ## Features

+- Create and manage users and roles
+- Create and manage products
+- Create and manage metadata information
-- Create and manage businesses
+- Create and manage user data like bookmarks
-- Check business metrics
+- Email notification using nodemailer
 - JWT token based authentication

 ## Dependencies